azarethqa-a11y/quasar/README.md

 A: It uses `pyautogui` and `keyboard` for mouse/keyboard simulation, which are platform-specific.

 **Q: Can I run Quasar without proxies?**
-A: Yes — it will fall back to proxyless mode with a single worker and a configurable RPS limit.
+A: Yes!
+It will fall back to proxyless mode with a single worker and a configurable RPS limit.

 **Q: Where are found usernames saved?**
 A: They are stored in `results/hits.txt` (Discord) or `valid.txt` (Roblox), etc.

 **Q: How do I change the theme?**
-A: Go to **Settings → Change theme** and select from 7 options.
+A: Go to **Settings → Change theme** and select from 7 cute options ✨

 </details>